California City Settles Towing Scam for $1.2 Million

 The alleged mastermind of the plot, former police Sgt.
 Bobby Carrillo, was the last officer to be sentenced last year after pleading no-contest to bribery and perjury.
 He was sentenced to a year in the county jail.
 He was the only officer who was sentenced to jail.

-The district attorney found Carillo and his cohorts had impounded more than 200 cars from March 2010 to November 2013, with 87 percent of them going to Miller’s Towing.
+The district attorney found Carillo had impounded more than 200 cars from March 2010 to November 2013, with 87 percent of them going to Miller’s Towing.

 Despite the housecleaning in the police department, class attorney Blanca Zarazua said King City needs to do more to support the vulnerable population targeted by police.